 Gamma Sigma Epsilon is a national honor society in chemistry.
-Membership is open to chemistry majors and minors who have successfully completed two years of chemistry courses and labs and and have an overall GPA of at least 3.00 and a chemistry GPA of at least 3.00.
-The purpose of Gamma Sigma Epsilon is to unite those men and women with a high scholastic grade in Chemistry, in Class A colleges, in order to foster a more comprehensive and cooperative study that great branch of Science and its immediately allied studies.
+Membership is open to chemistry majors and minors who have successfully completed two years of chemistry courses and labs and have an overall GPA of at least 3.0 and a chemistry GPA of at least 3.0.
+The purpose of Gamma Sigma Epsilon is to unite those men and women with a high scholastic grade in Chemistry, in Class A colleges, in order to foster a more comprehensive and cooperative study that great branch of science and its immediately allied studies.

 Helen Foil Beard Society

 The Helen Foil Beard Society, named for the first woman to graduate from Catawba College in 1893, is a women's organization for students, faculty and staff that encourages its members to explore and celebrate the accomplishments of women.
 The organization promotes scholarship, character, culture and service, hosting forums and presentations on women's issues and encouraging service projects that benefit women.

 Iota Tau Alpha is the national honor society for athletic training students.
 Membership is limited to those athletic training students who meet the election criteria (Junior or Senior standing and 3.2 overall GPA).
 The purpose of Iota Tau Alpha is to recognize and honor those individuals in the field of Athletic Training who have through scholarship, integrity, and outstanding achievement been a credit to their profession.